Answers to the most frequently asked questions about DF Kit Car and the Goblin kits.

 We've done our best to include tabs and mounts for everything the average builder will need to install.
 This includes seat and harness mounting points, brake hose mounts, ground lugs, radiator mounts and more.

-The chassis does not come powder coated by default and the prices online do not include coating costs.
+The chassis does not come powder coated.
 More info »

 The SS/SC Goblin kit does not include a supercharger but it does include more pieces than the base model Goblin kit.
 More info »